openmaptiles/www.openmaptiles.org/docs/mobile/mobile.md

 layout: docs
 category: mobile
 title: Create a mobile app
-description: Create a mobile app
+description: Create a native mobile app for Android and iOS using the MapLibre SDK.
-keywords: Mobile, apps
 ---

 ## Overview